 When it comes to big tire upgrades, everyone seems to be hell-bent on oversized tires and big lifts.
 This article will discuss the pros and cons of 33” tires vs 35” tires and the physical differences between the two.
 How big of a difference does that extra 2″ of tire clearance make on the trail?

-A 35” tires offers approximately 1 inch more clearance at the axle compared to a 33 inch tire.
+A 35” tire offers approximately 1 inch more clearance at the axle compared to a 33-inch tire.

 Let’s find out!

 Yes, there are other more important factors than squeezing the biggest tire possible on your 4WD.
 Those factors include but are not limited to:

 - Enough Torque to accommodate the added unsprang weight

 - CV Angles (IFS)